Studies of distance one surgeries on the lens space $L(p,1)$: Surgeries along homologically essential knots

 (2) There are three $v \in V(G)$ such that $\langle w , [S_v] \rangle=-\omega(v)$.
 If $w$ has two 2's in two of the first 3 blocks and a 3 in the last block, then similar to (1) we will eventually get two 2's in one block after pushing down the 3.
 If $w$ looks like $(0, \dots, 0,2,0, \dots, 0 \arrowvert 0, \dots, 0,2,0, \dots, 0 \arrowvert 0, \dots, 0,2,0, \dots, 0 \arrowvert j)$ with $-1 \leq j \leq 1$, then after we push down the 2's, the last element $j$ will change to $j+6 >3$.

 (3) There are two $v \in V(G)$ such that $\langle w , [S_v] \rangle=-\omega(v)$.
 If $w$ has a 3 in the last block and a 2 in one of the first 3 blocks, then similar to (1) we will eventually get two 2's in one block.
 If $w$ has two 2's, then after we push down the 2's, the last element $j$ will change to $j+4$.
 So $j$ can only be -1.
-Doing the similar pushing down things shows that vectors of type $w^1_2$, $w^2_2$ and $w^3_2$ initiate maximising paths.
+By doing a similar pushing down, this shows that vectors of type $w^1_2$, $w^2_2$ and $w^3_2$ initiate maximising paths.

 (4) There are one $v \in V(G)$ such that $\langle w , [S_v] \rangle=-\omega(v)$.
 Similar argument implies that only the vectors of type $w^1_1, w^2_1, w^3_1, w^4_1$ initiate maximising paths.

 (5) There is no $v \in V(G)$ such that $\langle w , [S_v] \rangle=-\omega(v)$.
 In fact, only $w^1_0$ and $w^2_0$ are vectors of such type, and both of them initiate maximising paths.